berrrypie/art_studio_app/README.md

 This is an educational project of a student of Svsu in the discipline "Software development Technologies".
-During the course, the mvp of the website project for the art studio will be developed
+During the course, the mvp of the website project for the art studio will be developed.